 - Cary G (1999) Simulating fire regimes with FIRESCAPE.
 Landscape Fire Modelling Workshop, ed.
 Hawkes, B.C.; Flannigan, M.D., Canadian Forest Service, Canada, pp. 32-33.

-Geoff teaches bushfire dynamics and management in ANU courses including ‘Fire in the Environment’ (Convenor), ‘Fire, Flood & Drought’ (Co-convenor), with contributions to 'Environment & Society', 'Climate Change Vulnerability & Adaptation' and 'Biodiversity Conservation'.
-He supervises honours and graduate research scholars in diverse wildland fire topics (see below).
+Geoff teaches bushfire dynamics and management in ANU courses, including ‘Fire in the Environment’ (Convenor), with contributions to: ‘Island Sustainable Development’; 'Environment & Society'; 'Climate Change Vulnerability & Adaptation'; 'Biodiversity Conservation'; and 'Environmental Policy'.

 He managed the PhD and MPhil program in the Fenner School as Associate Director for Higher Degree Research in 2010 and 2011.